-The Deck Bar and Restaurant is informal barefoot dining and a great place to chill out with a good book in the day bed, browse thru our library or have a few cold drinks with other guests.
+The Deck Bar and Restaurant is informal barefoot dining and a great place to chill out with a good book in the day bed, browse through our library upstairs or have a few cold drinks with other guests at the bar.

 3 meals a day are included.
-Our produce is grown in the local villages and delivered fresh to the island and we do have some imported goodies.
+Our produce is grown in the local villages and delivered fresh to the island, plus we do have some imported goodies.

 Fresh fish and seafood are a specialty of this area with fruits, vegetables and root crops like sweet potato all prepared in traditional and home style cooking.
 Your menu may include salads, rice, pasta, pizza and a variety of meats as available.

-Our cook, with the help of local women will make sure you get tasty meals and expose you to new ones.
+Our cook, with the help of local women will make sure you get tasty meals and expose you to new tastes.